Sidb-3505/Flutter-Weather-App/README.md

 - cd flutter-weather-app
 - flutter pub get

+### Disclaimer
+- If you dont add your API key, the app would crash

 ### Add your OpenWeatherMap API Key
 * Inside 'secrets.dart' file add your key:
     - const apiKey = "YOUR_API_KEY_HERE";